AugustinRequeut/Multi-Agent-System/README.md

   - No spatial superposition allowed for wastes.
   - No spatial superposition allowed for robots.
 - **Agent Behavior**:
-  - Robots are programmed to deposit wastes to their right.
+  - Robots are programmed to move towards wastes of their color in their Moore neighborhood if they do not carry a waste payload, and to pick them once they have reached them.
+  - They are designed to deposit waste payloads to the right border of the zone of their color.
-  - Navigation is currently handled via random moves if no waste in their neighborhood
+  - Navigation is currently handled via random moves (with inertia) if there is no waste in their neighborhood.
+    - An inertia decay factor is used to update the inertia of an agent according to its last move.
+    - An inertia power is used to determine the impact of the inertia on the choice of the random move.
+  - Red robots remember the location of the disposal zone once first discovered.
+  - If green and yellow robots have exceeded a number of steps carrying one waste of their color, a communication process begin:
+    - An agent in that situation sends a message to other agents to ask for an exchange of wastes.
+    - Agents in the same situation can propose themselves for the exchange.
+    - The agent chooses one of them (if there is at least one) and gives its position.
+    - Once the other agent has reached it, it sends a message to the agent.
+    - The agent deposit its waste and the other agent pick it.
+    - Each stage of this process has a limit of steps to avoid deadlocked cases.

 **Metrics Tracked**